epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 #### Content Process

-Content process live in an infinite loop.
+Content process live in an infinite loop which write to statusbar whether it is Dzen2 or Lemonbar.
 This has no issue with unidirectional loops
 But this create an issue in a application logic for bidirectional Lemonbar, which has another loop to write to shell.

 Both loops live at the same time.
-There is no loop notation sufficient to implement this complex logic.
+There is no loop notation sufficient, to implement this complex logic, without blocking each other.
-The solution is to fork the infinite loop as a new process, inside the shell loop.
+The solution is to fork the infinite loop as a new process, outside the shell loop.

 #### Combined Event

+**TBD**

 Consider this combined event, consist of idle event and interval event.